ChilliCream/graphql-platform/website/src/blog/2021-01-10-hot-chocolate-logging/2021-01-10-hot-chocolate-logging.md

 Ellapsed time for query is 162 milliseconds.
 ```

 Notice the execution time shows as 162 milliseconds.
-If you execute the query again, you'll see that drop to just 1 or 2 milliseconds as now, the query is cached by Hot Chocolate.
+If you execute the query again, you'll see that drop to just 1 or 2 milliseconds as now, the query, along with it's resolvers are cached by Hot Chocolate.

 Now, for a little more details on what's actually happening here, as well as how to log your queries using the very useful
 <a href="https://miniprofiler.com/dotnet/AspDotNetCore" target="_blank">MiniProfiler for ASP.NET Core</a>.